-Annually, we evaluate our tax positions to determine if there have been any changes in uncertain tax positions or if there has been a lapse in the statute of limitations with regards to such positions.
-During 2015, we reassessed and recognized our uncertain tax position with regard to our spin-off from our former parent in 2008, as a result of a no change letter received from the Internal Revenue Service in conjunction with an audit of our tax filings for the years ended October 31, 2012 and 2011.
-This recognition reduced the liability for uncertain tax positions by \$4.1 million.
-Our liability for uncertain tax positions at October 31, 2017 and 2016 totaled \$0.6 million and related to certain state tax items regarding the interpretation of tax laws and regulations.
+Annually, we evaluate our tax positions to determine if there have been any changes in uncertain tax positions or if there has been a lapse in the statute of limitations with regard to such positions.
+Our liability for uncertain tax positions at October 31, 2018 and 2017 totaled \$0.6 million and related to certain state tax items regarding the interpretation of tax laws and regulations.

-We believe we will have sufficient taxable income in the future to fully utilize our unreserved deferred tax assets recorded as of October 31, 2017.
+We believe we will have sufficient taxable income in the future to fully utilize our unreserved deferred tax assets recorded as of October 31, 2018.
 There is a risk that our estimates related to the future use of loss carry forwards and our ability to realize our deferred tax assets may not come to fruition, and that the results could materially impact our financial position and results of operations.
 We have recorded the benefit associated with the "patent box" deduction in the United Kingdom with regard to our operations at HLP.
 We believe that it is more likely than not that our deduction with regard to this position would be sustained upon examination.
 In addition, we recorded the effect of a statutory change in the deferred tax rate from 19% to 17% in the United Kingdom in 2017 results, which provided a discrete tax benefit of \$1.0 million during the period.
-Our deferred tax assets at October 31, 2017 and 2016 totaled \$28.0 million and \$35.3 million, respectively, against which we had recorded a valuation allowance of \$1.3 million and \$1.3 million, respectively.
+Our deferred tax assets at October 31, 2018 and 2017 totaled \$19.8 million and \$28.0 million, respectively, against which we had recorded a valuation allowance of \$1.3 million and \$1.3 million, respectively.